IHE/ITI.SeR/SeR.md

 ##### 3.79.4.2.3 Expected Actions

+Expected actions are part of each query type definition.
+This section describes expected actions of the standard SeR query types.

+###### 3.79.4.2.3.1 Retrieve Document Set Authorization Decision Expected Actions

 When the Authorization Decisions Verifier receives a XACMLAuthorizationDecisionQuery Response, the XDS Document Repository shall enforce the decision results according to local policy.